 - Ph.D., Romance Languages & Literatures, Harvard University

 Christopher T. Lewis received his Ph.D. from Harvard University in Romance Languages & Literatures with an emphasis in Portuguese & Luso-Brazilian Literatures.
 He joined the faculty of the University of Utah in 2012.
-Prof. Lewis is Chair of the Department of World Languages & Cultures, directs the Portuguese & Brazilian Studies program and sits on the Faculty Advisory Board for the Center for Latin American Studies.
-His research and teaching focus on 21st-century Brazilian Literature, Machado de Assis, and intersections of music, politics, literature, and cinema throughout the lusophone world.
+Prof. Lewis is Chair of the Department of World Languages & Cultures, directs the Portuguese & Brazilian Studies program, and sits on the Faculty Advisory Board for the Center for Latin American Studies.
+His research and teaching focus on 21st-century Brazilian Literature, Machado de Assis, time studies, and intersections of music, politics, literature, and cinema throughout the Portuguese-speaking world.

 His most recent articles address the nature of creation via the Word in novels by Bernardo Carvalho (in Hispania); contrapuntal textual variants in reading Machado de Assis (in Machado de Assis em linha); the coloniality of time in two contemporary Brazilian films (in Journal of Lusophone Studies); the convergence of prose and poetry in the work of Machado de Assis (in Hispania); the concept of writing after postmodernism in the novels of Santiago Nazarian (in Luso-Brazilian Review); an exploration of linguistic identity in the novels of Chico Buarque (in Chasqui); and a comparative study of the novelist João Guimarães Rosa and the composer Arnold Schoenberg (in ellipsis).